cdl-geneseo/geneseo-dictionary/B/Breaking-the-Seal.md

 # Breaking the Seal

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Breaking the Seal

 Created by  Unknown User (bli2), last modified by  Unknown User (kla8) on Nov 20, 2012

 Breaking the Seal: Verb- The act of urinating for the first time while drinking.
 Once the seal is broken, restroom trips become much more frequent.
 90% of people surveyed were familiar with this term.
 BIervese, 2008   2012, No change, still 90%.
 K. Andryshak